Speaker Guidelines: Master Data Management Summit

 - ‘Pitching’ specific products.

 - Trying to cover too much ground in the time available.

 - Using vague abstractions and jargon.

-If you have presented recently at other conference on similar subject matter, we suggest that you use section 3C of the submission form to indicate how this presentation is different from what you have presented before.
+If you have presented recently at other conference on similar subject matter, we suggest that you use section entitled Additional Comments on the submission form to indicate how this presentation is different from what you have presented before.

 If you are not sure whether your idea is suitable or not, please feel free to contact us to discuss it before making your submission.

-You will be notified whether your submission has been accepted by the middle of December 2017
+You will be notified whether your submission has been accepted by end of January 2022.

 Please direct any questions regarding submissions to email@example.com

-Sponsorship Opportunities, including speaking sessions, are available – Please contact Shane McGlynn at email@example.com.
+Sponsorship opportunities are available, including sponsored speaking sessions.
+Please contact Shane McGlynn at firstname.lastname@example.org.